 Check out the wildlife on IBSP, including foxes and osprey.
 Popular activities include biking, surf fishing, swimming, scuba, hiking, horseback riding, kayaking, and more.
-Dogs are allowed (if on a leash) in the park, but not on the main swimming beaches (those with lifeguards).
-And remember that lifeguards are only present at the main “swimming beaches.”
-The gates open at 8am (7am on summer weekends and holidays) and close at dusk.
-The park fills up quickly in the summer, and the gates will be shut when capacity is reached, so be sure to call ahead or get there really early!
+Leashed dogs are allowed in the park, but not on the main swimming beaches.
+Lifeguards are only present at the main swimming beaches.
+The gates open at 8am and close at dusk.
+The park fills up quickly in the summer, and the gates are shut when capacity is reached, so be sure to get there early.

-This 18-mile long barrier island offers a stretch of beautiful white sandy beaches that are ready for your family to explore.
+This 18-mile-long barrier island offers beautiful white-sand beaches that are ready for your family to explore.
 There are five boroughs and 17 towns that make up LBI, and it can only be accessed by driving over the Barnegat Bay Causeway.
-Barnegat Lighthouse or “Old Barney” is located at the north end of LBI.
-This 150-year-old lighthouse offers panoramic views of Island Beach, Barnegat Bay and LBI.
+Barnegat Lighthouse, or “Old Barney,” is located at the north end of LBI.
+This 150-year-old lighthouse offers panoramic views of Island Beach, Barnegat Bay, and LBI but is currently closed for renovations.
 Only one town on the island has an amusement area, and there is no boardwalk, but your kids will find plenty to keep them amused, like the Victorian-themed Fantasy Island Amusement Park in Beach Haven.
+Rides open on weekends starting Saturday, May 21.
 Plus, there are family-friendly events all summer long, from free concerts to children's movies at the local library on rainy days.
-Check out the list from the Long Beach Township alone!
-There are several different beach areas from which to choose; see pricing and details here.
+There are several different beach areas to pick from; see pricing and details here.

 Find more great New Jersey lighthouses in our roundup.